team-charls/jpegls-wic-codec/README.md

 - Windows 10
 - Windows Server 2016

+Note: on Windows 10 "N" the Media Feature Pack needs to be installed.

 ### Applications that can use the JPEG-LS WIC codec

 The following application have been validated to work with the JPEG-LS WIC codec: